dylanmooney62/laravel-blog/content/blog/deployment.md

 description: Deployment to an Apache web server.
 ---

-## Configuring apache to server the laravel project
+## Configuring Apache to Server the Laravel Site

 I created an apache web-server using a digital ocean droplet running the LAMP stack on Ubuntu 20.04.